MileHacker Logo

 Bridging Language Gaps

-• Many locals, especially in tourist areas, may speak some English, but basic Indonesian is helpful.
+• Many locals, particularly in areas with tourists, may speak some English, but basic Indonesian is helpful.

 • Utilize translation apps on your phone for complex conversations.